 If you intend to travel within the borders of the British Isles with Ryanair, here is all the information you need regarding travel documents and IDs.
 In this article, you will also read about the options you have if you do not own a passport at the moment.

-Can You Fly On Ryanair With A Driving License?
+Can You Fly On Budget Airline Ryanair With A Driver’s License?

 When traveling on domestic flights, by law, you are not required to show a passport since you are not crossing the borders.
 Therefore, many airlines would not ask for one if you are traveling domestically.
 In these cases, you may use an ID or a driving license according to the requirements of the airline that you are using for your flight.